maxcell/prince.dev/content/advanced-context/index.md

 While this isn't a bad approach, as we create more interactions across the site, we weren't being consistent about how long it should remain open and sometimes there were custom colors that it should display.
 Some interactions even didn't launch because of how hard it was to manage the state.
 We thought, "how can we provide standardization while still providing flexibility?"
 This is where Context gave us some help!

-## Building Out our Reusable Notification
+## Building Out Our Reusable Notification

 We'll start with building out a `Notification` component.
 This will be presentational and just take in a bunch of props.
-It will be using the [Material UI's Snackbar](https://material-ui.com/components/snackbars/), so it already has patterns for how to handle displaying it.
+It will be using the [Material UI's `<Snackbar />`](https://material-ui.com/components/snackbars/), so it already has patterns for how to handle displaying it.
 The main props we want to look at are: `open`, `message`, `anchorOrigin`, `status`, `autoHideDuration`, `onClose`, `onExited`.

 Let's start a new file called `notification-context.js`: